 The Food and Drug Administration (FDA) recently announced that they will be changing nutrition labels in order to better help the public to read and understand them better.

-By 2018, nearly all food manufacturers are required to change their labels.
+By 2018, nearly all food manufacturers will have to change their labels.

 To show the differences, here is a side by side comparison of the old and new nutrition labels: